jahokas/Peer-reviews/README.md

 link: http://www.map-france.com/Lyon-69000/population-Lyon.html

-**b.
-World of population review**
+**World of population review**

 link: https://worldpopulationreview.com/world-cities/lyon-population/

-**c.
-The National Institute of Statistics and Economic Studies** The National Institute of Statistics and Economic Studies collects, analyses and disseminates information on the French economy and society
+**The National Institute of Statistics and Economic Studies** The National Institute of Statistics and Economic Studies collects, analyses and disseminates information on the French economy and society

 link: https://www.insee.fr/fr/statistiques/2021173?geo=COM-69123

-**d.
-The Open Data Census**
+**The Open Data Census**
 The Open Data Census of the municipalities of France assesses the openness of data in the main French cities.
 This collaborative project is coordinated by the Open Knowledge Foundation France.

 link: http://fr-city.census.okfn.org/place/lyon

-**Location definition, exploration and cluster analysis**
+### b.
+Location definition, exploration and cluster analysis

 **Foursquare**
 I will explore and cluster the neighborhoods in the city of Lyon.
-The work was separated in the following subchapters:
+The work will be divided in the following areas:
 + the map of Lyon
 + location of venues around neigbourhoods
 + Explorion and analysis of neighborhoods